Machine Learning Algorithms

 Neural Networks

-Neural networks are a kind of algorithms inspired by the structure and operation of the human brain; they were designed for pattern recognition but can be used for prediction.
-Therefore, their real application is primarily given in complex tasks like image recognition, speech processing, and natural language understanding.
+Neural networks are algorithms inspired by the structure and operation of the human brain.
+They were designed for pattern recognition but can also be used for prediction.
+Therefore, their real application is primarily in complex tasks like image recognition, speech processing, and natural language understanding.

-A neural network consists of several layers of connected nodes, or “neurons,” to process and forward information.
-Major types of neural networks include feed-forward networks, which pass information only in one direction; convolutional neural networks, so widely adopted for image recognition; and recurrent neural networks, particularly suited for tasks involving sequential data-speech, text, etc.
+A neural network consists of several layers of connected nodes, or “neurons,” that process and forward information.
+Major types of neural networks include feed-forward networks, which pass information only in one direction; convolutional neural networks, which are widely adopted for image recognition; and recurrent neural networks, which are particularly suited for tasks involving sequential data, such as speech, text, etc.

 These networks revolutionized everything other than computer visions and self-driving cars to voice assistants, and they became essentials in AI development.